PLANNING APPROVAL SUCCESS ACROSS QUEENSLAND

 Gold Coast Investor

-Renee was brilliant.
-Very happy to use PAG again, particularly with the level of service received and how quickly it was all wrapped up - it made my job much easier so that I could carry on with other aspects of the project.
+"Renee was brilliant with our planning approval application.
+Very happy to use PAG again, particularly with the level of service received and how quickly our Queensland planning approval was wrapped up - it made my job much easier so that I could carry on with other aspects of the project."

 Shelley O.,